 In addition to FCT, the Ministry of Health, through the Directorate General of Health (DGS), responsible for implementing the National Programme for Cerebro-Cardiovascular Diseases (PNDCCV), also participates in this ERA-NET.
 Recognising that institutional cooperation is an added value to the promotion and advancement of scientific knowledge and technological development, a Protocol was signed between FCT and DGS/PNDCCV, to develop the common goal of these entities and in order to better support the Portuguese scientific community working in the area of cardiovascular diseases.

-16 February 2018: Announcement of the call
+7 January 2019: Announcement of the call

-16 March 2018: Deadline for submission of proposals
+1 March 2019: Deadline for submission of proposals

 Please consult this webpage on a regular basis for possible news/updates.